 ALSO READExports of marine products may reach USD 10 bn by 2020: MPEDA Sindhu, Gopi to be felicitated at 'Alai Balai' event on Oct 12 AP has developed infrastructure for e-Governance: CM Naidu Naidu opens new transit terminal at Vijayawada airport Kalyan's remarks draw sharp retort;BJP calls him Twitter Tiger

+The panel recommended suspension of Roja from the House for one year over her remarks against TDP MLA Vangalapudi Anita.
 The committee left the final decision to the House.
 The issue could not be taken up today since Roja was not present in the Assembly.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)